JCh4rly/pokedex/README.md

 - Simple pagination
 - Detail page for displaying more info on selected character
 - List of trainers in Detail page
 - Character evolutions
+- Infinite scrolling

-## Tech stack
+## Tech stack and external libraries
 - ReactJs with Typescript
 - React-router for routing management
 - React-redux for state management
 - MUI as component library
+- react-infinite-scroll-component for scrolling